Alexander Alekhine: 1927 title match

 In 1927, Alekhine's challenge to Capablanca was backed by a group of Argentine businessmen and the president of Argentina, who guaranteed the funds, and organized by the Club Argentino de Ajedrez (Argentine Chess Club) in Buenos Aires.
 In the World Chess Championship match played from September 16 to November 29, 1927 at Buenos Aires, Alekhine won the title, scoring +6−3=25.
 This was the longest formal World Championship match until the contest in 1984 between Anatoly Karpov and Garry Kasparov.
 Alekhine's victory surprised almost the entire chess world, since he had never previously won a single game from Capablanca.
 After Capablanca's death Alekhine expressed surprise at his own victory, since in 1927 he did not think he was superior to Capablanca, and he suggested that Capablanca had been overconfident.
 Capablanca entered the match with no technical or physical preparation, while Alekhine got himself into good physical condition and had thoroughly studied Capablanca's play.
 According to Kasparov, Alekhine's research uncovered many small inaccuracies, which occurred because Capablanca was unwilling to concentrate intensely.
 Vladimir Kramnik has commented that this was the first contest in which Capablanca had no easy wins.

 Rematch offered, never finalized

 Immediately after winning the match, Alekhine announced that he was willing to give Capablanca a return match, on the same terms that Capablanca had required as champion: the challenger must provide a stake of US$10,000, of which more than half would go to the defending champion even if he was defeated.
 Negotiations dragged on for several years, often breaking down when agreement seemed in sight.
 Their relationship became bitter, and Alekhine demanded much higher appearance fees for tournaments in which Capablanca also played.
 The rematch never took place.
 After Capablanca's death in 1942, Alekhine wrote that Capablanca's demand for a $10,000 stake had been an attempt to avoid challenges.

-Grandmaster Robert Byrne wrote that Alekhine consciously sought lesser opponents for his subsequent championship matches, rather than give Capablanca another chance.